Calhuang/UCD-Foodconnect/README.md

 $ pod install

-then open the xcworkspace file
+then open the xcworkspace file (the white one)